PJarbas/yolov8x-pytorch/README.md

 ![](icon/icon.gif)

-This project aims to use a object detecion deep learning model, using a the yolov5x from Pytorch Hub
+This project aims to use a object detecion deep learning model with tracking, using a the yolov5x from Pytorch Hub and norfair library

 ### Get started